TeamLapen/Vampirism/README.md

 ##### Radial screen - `radialmenu` package

-The code under `de.teamlapen.factions.client.gui.radialmenu` is adapted from David Quintana's Radial Menu and licensed under the terms of the LICENSE.txt file in that directory.
+The code under `de.teamlapen.faction.client.gui.radialmenu` is adapted from David Quintana's Radial Menu and licensed under the terms of the LICENSE.txt file in that directory.